DefectDojo/django-DefectDojo/readme-docs/RELEASING.md

 # Merge the PR into master

-Go to the bottom of the lists of commits, click on the `Update versions in application files` commit and check the version numbers in `dojo/__init__.py`, `components/package.json` and `helm/defectdojo/Chart.yaml`.
+Go to the bottom of the lists of commits, click on the `Update versions in application files` commit and check the version number updates.

 ![image](https://user-images.githubusercontent.com/4426050/149577123-572cc6dd-7bf3-44ad-af58-ab6e46905558.png)